SPONgE CITY DEVELOPMENT | 18 JUNE 2019

-Floriade Dialogue continues in June 2019 discussing the flood absorbing capacity of fast growing cities.
+With over 70 participants representing 15 countries, the Floriade Dialogue’s third edition in Beijing was a successful continuation.
+This edition covered Sponge City case examples from Shanghai, Hebei Province, Zhuhai, Shenyang, and Shanghai, discussing the flood absorbing capacity of these fast growing cities.
 Water management has become a major integrated focus of intensive urbanization.
 Flash floods have crippled cities with increasing climate unpredictability and unrivaled financial consequences.
-Urban floods cost billions of dollars per year in damage, with potent degrading impacts on social, environmental and economic stability.
+Urban floods cost billions of dollars per year in damages, with potent degradation on social, environmental, and economic stability.

 An unprecedented opportunity exists now to reconsider cities as circular urban landscapes, with water as the central element.
-Cities have to be approached as catchment systems with an absorbance capacity provided by urban wetlands, sometimes accredited by Ramsar Convention, and greenspaces that provide environmental and agricultural benefits while storing superfluous valuable freshwater for groundwater recharge.
-Urbanization will be characterized by implementation of blue-green measures that use the power of natural infrastructure to solve drainage and heat problems; creating ‘Sponge Cities’.
+Cities should be approached as catchment systems with the absorbance capacity provided by urban wetlands — sometimes accredited by Ramsar Convention — and greenspaces that provide environmental and agricultural benefits while storing valuable superfluous freshwater for groundwater recharge.
+Urbanization will be characterized by the implementation of blue-green measures that utilize the power of natural infrastructure to solve drainage and heat island problems; creating ‘Sponge Cities’.
 The expectations and objectives for this approach are high.
-China alone aimes to have 80% of its urban areas able to absorb and re-use at least 70% of rainwater by 2020.
+China alone aims to have 80% of its urban areas able to absorb and re-use at least 70% of rainwater by 2020.

 Dialogue and Discussion:

-- Scaling up investments in water supply and integrated urban water cycle
+- Scaling up investments in water supply security and integrated urban water cycle

 - Urban design to minimize environmental degradation